It’s a special weekend if you’re playing golf at Barnbougle Dunes and Barnbougle Lost Farm, and you don’t want to get it all wrong.

 A course guide is a must at Barnbougle Dunes and Lost Farm.
-The short par-4’s, deceptive bunkering and narrowing fairways make distances off the tee incredibly important.
+The short par-4s, deceptive bunkering and narrowing fairways make distance off the tee incredibly important.
 You’ll have a much better chance of making par at the 8th at Barnbougle Dunes if you have one.

 5. Consider chartering a private plane

-A runway now sits alongside the second hole at Barnbougle Dunes for light aircraft.
 Several companies are flying straight to the golf course.
 It would be a very cool way to arrive on course and pretty convenient if you had a group travelling together.
-(FlytoBarny TGTC from Sydney, Vortex Air from Melbourne)

 6. Book accommodation early

-If you want to stay on course book your Barnbougle Dunes accomodation well ahead of time.
-There is on-course accommodation at both Barnbougle Dunes and Barnbougle Lost Farm but they get fully booked months in advance, especially in peak season.
-Alternatively, there is accommodation around Bridport if you miss out staying on-course.
+If you want to stay on-course book your Barnbougle Dunes accommodation well ahead of time.
+There is accommodation at both Barnbougle Dunes and Lost Farm but they get fully booked months in advance, especially in peak season.
+Alternatively, there is accommodation around Bridport.

 7. Have a drink on the “Lost Balcony” at Lost Farm